 Tacolicious is well known for its catering of local events, including weddings.
 Who doesn’t love tacos?!
 Ashley and Malorie had Tacolicious cater their reception after their San Francisco City Hall wedding, and it was a huge hit.

-While they have five locations, only two are in San Francisco and are ideal for SF City Hall wedding receptions.
-They both have their own private dining rooms, each equipped to play your own music, videos, and slideshows.
+While they have five locations, only one is close to San Francisco City Hall and is ideal for dining after a ceremony.
+The Mission location on Valencia has a private dining room that is equipped to play your own music, videos, and slideshows.

 To make things even simpler, and tastier, Tacolicious offers a fixed menu for your guests.
 When it comes to tacos, they know their stuff!
 Every lunch and dinner package has a few options to choose from, so check out the Tacolicious Private Dining Packet for a full list of packages.

-Tacolicious Private Dining Option Two – Mission (Valencia St)
+Tacolicious Private Dining – Mission location (Valencia St)

 Group size: 50 seated or 75 standing

-Tacolicious in the Mission District has a private dining room with more of a rustic vibe compared to the Chestnut St location.
-It also accommodates larger groups, but can be customized for small groups in a semi-private space.
+Tacolicious in the Mission District has a private dining room with a colorful, rustic vibe.
+The room accommodates larger groups, but can be customized for small groups in a semi-private space.